jjackson19862017/Milestone4_Recipes/README.md

 I changed the banner to a image of Kitchen Tools, so that it mentions that we sell Kitchen Tools.
 Like it says in the brief.
 I should really do more, however I could add this feature later.
 I really need to finish the course and time is not a luxury.

+## Friday 21st February 2020,

+### Updated Forms

+Updated addrecipe.html and editrecipe.html with removing the labels and adding required elements.